We teach the Medicine for the Wilderness program in Chamonix-Mt. Blanc, France

 Monday July 8 to Friday July 19, 2019

-This program will offer certification in Advanced Wilderness Life support (AWLS) as well as certifications in Tropical and Travel Medicine and certification in Backpacking Medicine.
-You can earn a diploma in the Medicine in the Wilderness program offered by the University Utah School of Medicine.
+This program will offer certification in Advanced Wilderness Life support (AWLS) as well as certifications in Tropical and Travel Medicine and certification in Backpacking Medicine through the Advanced Certification and Expertise (ACE) program.
 This program is designed to prepare medical students and physicians who have no formal medical training, how to prevent and treat injuries and medical problems that might occur in the back country where no medical help is available.

 DATES: For the 2019-20 academic year, this course will be a 2-week elective from Monday July 8th to Friday July 19th, 2019, in Chamonix-Mt.
 Blanc France.